Hohner Club Accordions model list

 Club Modell IX

-Another set of pictures from from Peter the Club Modell IX this is the same as the X but with 1 register for the Low reed bank only.
+Another set of pictures from from Peter the Club Modell IX this identical to the X but with 1 register for the Low reed bank only.
 These have the top quality reeds stamped HOHNER

 Club Modell X / Club X

 The best Quality three voice around at the time.
 These shared the Modell 3 body and later the later IV type body but differ in many ways.
-The reeds are Hohners best Ally plates each stamped HOHNER, the soundboard is aluminium the bellows are cloth covered inside and out, many have 10 basses rather than 8 and they have a super loud crisp sound with a really crisp bass tone.
+The reeds are Hohners best Ally plates each stamped HOHNER, the soundboard is aluminium the bellows are cloth covered inside and out, A bass machine gives a 4 octave bass and 2 octave chords, many have 10 basses rather than 8 and they have a super loud crisp sound with a really crisp bass tone.
 The bass reeds are on thick plates and some even have switchable helikon bass reeds.
 A super Club machine.

 Club 234 235 255

-The ultimate in their day. the 234 was generally a 4 voice as was the 235 which became the ouverture IV. the 255 was a 5 voice which eventually became the Ouverture V. these are top quality with HOHNER stamped reeds, quite often rhinestones and as much bling as anyone could possibly want. these later took on the styling of the early club III then the corona. these sound truly magnificent.
+The ultimate in their day. the 234 was generally a 4 voice as was the 235 which became the ouverture IV. the 255 was a 5 voice which eventually became the Ouverture V. these are top quality some with HOHNER stamped reeds some with early T reeds, quite often rhinestones Helikon bass and as much bling as anyone could possibly want. later on these took on the styling of the early club III then the corona. these sound truly magnificent.
+One unusual thing about these is that the pallets are arraned in two banks for all keys rather than the more usual three.

 Club 2B Victoria